-“Cash Me Outside” Girl Is Making An Unbelievable Amount Of Money!
+‘Cash Me Outside’ Girl Is Making An Unbelievable Amount Of Money

 A post shared by Danielle Bregoli (@bhadbhabie) on

 And as if that wasn’t enough, the “Cash me outside” girl could soon be getting her own TV series, staring herself and her mom, Barbara Ann Peskowitz.
 According to her representatives, as many as seven production companies have reached out to Danielle as of this point.
-If Danielle makes a deal with one of these companies, there’s a good chance she will move to Los Angeles in order to film the show.
+If Danielle makes a deal with one of these companies, there’s a good chance she will move to Los Angeles to film the show.

 And, the 14-year old is also having her upcoming birthday organized by a big company which will reportedly be offering her cuts of the ticket sales.

 However, as of right now, the Cash me outside girl’s primary source of income seems to be endorsement deals.
 One example is this fittea endorsement, which has been viewed over 9 million times on Instagram.
-According to some estimates, Danielle could be raking in as much as $50,000 per each of these posts, and another $100,000 a month via product ads.
+According to some estimates, Danielle could be raking in as much as $50,000 per each of these posts and another $100,000 a month via product ads.
 Wow!

 Cash me drinking @fittea and nothing else how bout dat ????☕️#ad